Video: Smooth muscle

-The smooth muscle tissue forms part of the wall of blood vessels and hollow internal organs, such as the stomach, intestine etc.
+You are watching a preview.
+Go Premium to access the full video: The type of muscle tissue found in the walls of blood vessels and hollow internal organs, such as the stomach, intestine etc.

 Hey everyone!
 This is Nicole from Kenhub, and in this tutorial, we'll be discussing the tissue that keeps our bodies moving without us even having to think about it which is the very special tissue known as smooth muscle.

 As you may already know, muscle is one of the four major tissue types found in the human body.
 The other three being connective tissue, epithelial tissue, and nervous tissue.
 All muscle tissue is comprised of specialized cells known as myocytes, like the ones seen here highlighted in green in this micrograph.
 These are the elongated cells that contain the contractile proteins – actin and myosin – in their cytoplasm.
 The cells are arranged in distinct bundles and can easily be distinguished from surrounding tissue.

 Not all muscle is created equally though and in fact there are a few easily distinguishable subtypes.
 Muscle tissue is characterized according to its functional properties and the contractility of muscle cells into one of three major types – skeletal muscle, cardiac muscle, and smooth muscle.
 Let’s begin by talking briefly about the skeletal muscle.

 Skeletal muscle which you can see in the micrograph is also known as voluntary muscle and is attached to bones and tendons.
 It’s under the voluntary control of the somatic nervous system or SNS.